University Ridge Golf Course: Course tour

 The first hole at University Ridge (named Verona) is a par 4 that measures 396 yards from the back tees.
 A relatively easy opening hole, the tee shot plays from a slightly elevated tee.
 The green is protected on the right side by a relatively deep bunker.

 The second hole (named ZigZag) is a risk-reward par 5 playing to 555 yards.
 A carry over a rocky creek and bunkers leaves players with a great chance of reaching the green in two.
 The safe play is to the wider part of the fairway, followed by a layup, and then a downhill approach over a depression to a small green, protected by numerous bunkers and a large tree short left.

 The third hole (Floodplain) is a long, downhill par 3, coming in at 242 yards.
 This large green is fronted by a deep bunker, leaving for a difficult up and down.

 The fourth hole (Morse Pond) is one of the most demanding holes at University Ridge.
-This par 4 that plays 467 yards requires a carry over Morse Pond off of the tee.
+This par 4 that plays 467 yards requires a carryover Morse Pond off of the tee.
 On the uphill approach to the long narrow green, a collection of deep bunkers short right of the green must be taken into account.

 The fifth hole (Noer's View) is a par 3 playing to 198 yards.
 The tee shot on this hole plays over a ravine to a green surrounded by 5 bunkers.

 The sixth hole (Kettle Pond) is another one of the most demanding holes on the course.
 This par 5 measures 623 yards from the back tees, making it the longest hole on the golf course.
 The tee shot plays over Kettle Pond.
 After laying up, players must avoid a deep bunker short and left of the green.
 This leaves players with a very difficult up and down.
 A bunker sits to the right of the green as well.

 The seventh hole (Drumlin) plays to 429 yards.
 This par 4 is a dogleg left to an elevated green.
 On the uphill approach, players must account for 5 bunkers to the right and long of the green.

 The eighth hole (On the Rocks) is a downhill par 3 that measures 207 yards.
 The large green is fronted by a rocky creek.

 The ninth hole (Hedgerow) is an uphill, double dogleg par 5 playing to 587 yards from the back tees.
 The landing area is protected on the left side by a row of trees and on the right by 3 large bunkers.
 The fairway then doglegs left, as well as slightly uphill.
 The hole finally doglegs right.
 The elevated green has a long bunker left, and a deep bunker right.

 The front nine plays to 3704 yd from the back tees.